mdasraf786/45Days-Intership-Task1/README.md

 TotalSpending, NumDealsPurchases, NumWebPurchases, NumCatalogPurchases, NumStorePurchases, NumWebVisitsMonth, TotalAcceptedCmp, Complain, Response

+✅ The dataset is now consistent, free of missing values, duplicates, and outliers, with standardized categories and properly formatted features.
+It is ready for Exploratory Data Analysis (EDA) and modeling.

-✅ The dataset is now consistent, free of missing values, standardized, and ready for Exploratory Data Analysis (EDA) and modeling.
+✅ The dataset is now consistent, free of missing values, duplicates, and outliers, with standardized categories and properly formatted features.
+It is ready for Exploratory Data Analysis (EDA) and modeling.